511 – Responding to Individuals in Behavioral Crisis

 Emergency Medical Treatment and Labor Act (EMTALA) – A federal statute that governs when and how a patient may be refused treatment or transferred from one hospital to another when he/she is in an unstable condition.

-Mental Health Resource Sheet – Also known as the Green Sheet.
-A list of mental health resources provided to consumers, family members, and other members of the public.
+Mental Health Resource Sheet – A list of mental health resources provided to consumers, family members, and other members of the public.
 The Mental Health Resource Sheet can be found on the Department’s intranet under the Common Forms tab.

 Mental Illness – An impairment of an individual’s normal cognitive, emotional, or behavioral functioning, caused by physiological or psychosocial factors.
 A person may be affected by mental illness if he or she displays an inability to think rationally (e.g., delusions or hallucinations); exercise adequate control over behavior or impulses (e.g., aggressive, suicidal, homicidal, sexual); and/or take reasonable care of his or her welfare with regard to basic provisions for clothing, food, shelter, or safety.